wriley/FarmSimBackupManager/README.md

 How to install:
 * Download zip file and extract to directory of your choice
 * Double click FarmSimBackupManager.exe
+* Your save game location will be found from Windows registry
-* Set a backup folder location to store files
+* Set a backup folder location to store created backup files

 Use at your own risk